saraikium/monorepos/notes/02-composite-project.md

 }
 ```

-and then create a `utils/package.json`
+and then update the `utils/tsconfig.json`

 ```json
 {